The Private Wealth & Private Client Review: New Zealand

 The PIE must file a tax return each year and prepare accounts.
 These accounts need not be audited or publicly filed.

 iv New Zealand's anti-money laundering regime

-The Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (the AML Act) was fully implemented on 30 June 2013 and imposes several obligations on reporting entities.
-In September 2017, the AML Act was amended to extend the core obligations of reporting entities to real estate agents, lawyers, accountants, conveyancers, the New Zealand Racing Board, and some high-value dealers.
-It also established the Departments of Internal Affairs as the relevant anti-money laundering supervisor for those entities.
+The Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML Act) was fully implemented on 30 June 2013 and imposes several obligations on reporting entities.
+In September 2017, the AML Act was amended to extend the core obligations of reporting entities to real estate agents, lawyers, accountants, conveyancers, the New Zealand Racing Board and some high-value dealers.
+It also established the Department of Internal Affairs as the relevant anti-money laundering supervisor for those entities.
 Entities that fall within the definition of reporting entities need to take the following steps to be compliant: